mihir0209/Gmail-Alias-Gen/README.md

 1. **Push your project to GitHub.**
 2. **Create a new Web Service** on [Render](https://render.com/).
 3. **Set Build Command:**
-   `pip install -r requirements.txt`
+pip install -r requirements.txt

+text
 4. **Set Start Command:**
-   `gunicorn app:app`
+gunicorn app:app

+text
 5. **Environment:**
 - Python 3.10+
 - No persistent database needed
 6. **Click Deploy!**
 Your app will be live at `https://your-app.onrender.com`.

 ---